 There is one message which particularly harms our ability to embody our Heart Centred Leader.
 This is the message that we are not good enough.

 If we have picked up this message in life, from our parents, family, community or teachers, it will eat away at the foundations of our joyful loving of ourselves.
 It plants the belief that we have to strive and prove ourselves if we want to be loved.
-It sends the message that we are not lovable and worthy just as we are, but that we will be judged and compared with others.
-If we are found lacking in some way love or approval will be withdrawn.
+It sends the message that we are not worthy of love and care just as we are, but that we will be judged and compared with others, and if we are found lacking in some way, love or approval will be withdrawn.

 This is sometimes known as conditional love.

 If we have been wounded with the idea that we are not good enough our Heart Centred Leader will be wounded and will show up in unconscious shadowy ways that we don’t really understand.

 It may be that we ‘puff up’ to really try to prove how good we are.
 We chase success after success, showing off and being proud of our certificates, medals or accolades.
 Yet deep down we still fear that, without these badges of honour, we have no worth.
 So we continue trying to achieve – more and more – and it becomes an endless cycle, which never gets us the love and acceptance we are looking for.
 The more successful we become, the more we fear we would be nothing without our success.

 Alternatively we may try to prove our worth by caring for and serving others relentlessly.
 However, rather than receiving love for this, we are more likely to be taken for granted by others and tossed aside when they no longer need us.
 Even if this isn’t the case, we will always fear that if we weren’t so caring or supportive we might lose the love and high regard of others.
 We believe we need to be performing in some way to get their love.